code-423n4/2023-03-zksync/README.md

 ### zkEVM internals

-Full specification of the zkEVM is beyond the scope of this document.
+Full specification of the zkEVM is beyond the scope of this contest.
 However, this section will give you most of the details needed for understanding the L2 system smart contracts & basic differences between EVM and zkEVM.

 ### Registers and memory management